All of us have a bad day, week, or even year every now and again.

 6. Practice gratitude to feel better

-Practicing gratitude can change your life (literally!).
-The benefits of gratitude are far-reaching.
-Common benefits include:
+Develop and attitude of gratitude and it can change your life (literally!).
+The benefits of gratitude are far-reaching and include:

 - Improved mental health